MaterializeInc/materialize/misc/bazel/README.md

 # Define a shared disk cache so builds from different Materialize repos can share artifacts.
 build --disk_cache=~/.cache/bazel

+# Optional.
+The workspace RC already sets a max disk cache size, but you can override that if you
+# have more limited disk space.
+common --experimental_disk_cache_gc_max-size=40G
 ```

 # How Bazel Works